ha-san-ali/xray-ml-demo/README.md

 ![alt text](https://github.com/Ha-san-ali/xray-ml-demo/blob/master/tf.png?raw=true "tensorflow")

-I'm going to preface this by mentioning that I am not a software developer, or data scientist.
+I'm going to preface this by mentioning that I am not a developer, or data scientist.
 However, I am curious and interested in the field of machine learning - especially its applications to healthcare.

 ## Installation
 Rather than lead you astray with my own installation instructions, I recommend that anyone wanting to follow what I did use the official instructions from tensorflow https://www.tensorflow.org/install/install_sources.